 This course is a beginning study utilizing the nursing process.
 Concepts include physiological, psychosocial, nutritional, and health and safety needs of the adult.
 Clinical experiences address selected commonly occurring health problems having predictable outcomes.
-Prerequisite: PNR 110

-2020-2021 College Catalog
+Prerequisite: Admission to the PN program, BIO 210, ENG 101, MAT 101, PNR 110,

+PNR 121 Fundamentals of Pharmacology

+This course is an introduction to basic concepts of pharmacology.
+Dosage calculations, medication administration, and common drug classifications are among the concepts explored.
+Prerequisite: Admission to the PN program, Corequisite: PNR 110

-PNR 130 Medical/Surgical Nursing II 3-6-5 This course is a continuation of the study of the nursing process.
+PNR 130 Medical/Surgical Nursing II

+This course is a continuation of the study of the nursing process.
 Concepts include the physiological, psychosocial, nutritional, and health and safety needs of the adult.
 Clinical experiences address selected commonly occurring health problems having predictable outcomes.
-Prerequisites: PNR 120, MAT 101, BIO 210, ENG 101 Corequisite: PNR 182.
-Prerequisites FLEX Option: PNR 120, Corequisite: PNR 182 PNR 155 Maternal and Infant Nursing 6-3-7 This course is a study utilizing the nursing process, integrating pediatrics to meet the needs of the childbearing family.
+Prerequisite: Admission to the PN program, PNR 120, MAT 101, BIO 210, ENG 101 Corequisite: PNR 182

+PNR 155 Maternal and Infant Nursing

+This course is a study utilizing the nursing process, integrating pediatrics to meet the needs of the childbearing family.
 Clinical experiences address the care of the mother, newborn, and the care of the child with commonly occurring illnesses.
-Prerequisites: BIO 211, PNR 140, PNR 182 Corequisite: PNR 170 Prerequisites FLEX Option: PNR 140, PNR 182, Corequisite: PNR 170 PNR 170 Nursing of the Older Adult 1.5-1.5-2 This course is a study utilizing the nursing process.
+Prerequisites: Admission to the PN program, BIO 211, PNR 130, PNR 182 Corequisite: PNR 170

+PNR 170 Nursing of the Older Adult

+This course is a study utilizing the nursing process.
 Concepts include physiological, psychosocial, nutritional, and health and safety needs of the older patient.
 Clinical experiences address selected commonly occurring health problems having predictable outcomes.
-Prerequisites: BIO 211, PNR 140, PNR 182.
+Prerequisites: BIO 211, PNR 130, PNR 182.
 Corequisite: PNR 155.

-FLEX Option Prerequisites : PNR 140, PNR 182.
-Corequisite: PNR 155 PNR 182 Special Topics in PN: Pharmacology 2-0-2 The topic of this course includes pharmacology concepts to include effects of specific drugs, medication administration, and calculation of drug dosages.
-Prerequisites: PNR 120, MAT 101, BIO 210, ENG 101 Corequisites: PNR 130, PNR 140.
-Prerequisites FLEX Option: PNR 120, Corequisite: PNR 130, PNR 140 PSC 201 American Government 3-0-3 This course is a study of national governmental institutions with emphasis on the Constitution, the functions of the executive, legislative and judicial branches, civil liberties, and the role of the electorate.
+PNR 182 Special Topics in PN: Pharmacology

+The topic of this course includes pharmacology concepts to include effects of specific drugs, medication administration, and calculation of drug dosages.
+Prerequisites: Admission to the PN program, PNR 110, MAT 101, BIO 210, ENG 101 Corequisites: PNR 130, PNR 120.

+PSC 201 American Government

+This course is a study of national governmental institutions with emphasis on the Constitution, the functions of the executive, legislative and judicial branches, civil liberties, and the role of the electorate.
 Prerequisites: RDG 032 or RWR 032 with grade of "C" or better.

-PSC 215 State and Local Government 3-0-3
+PSC 215 State and Local Government

 This course is a study of state, county, and municipal government systems, including interrelationships between these systems and within the federal government.
 Prerequisites: RDG 032 or RWR 032 with grade of "C" or better.